Frequently Asked Questions

 Safety is always the first consideration.
 There are many places that could benefit from prescribed burn that, for a variety of reasons, are not appropriate for prescribed fire.
 Where fire can safely be applied, its anticipated effects on the plant and animal communities is the next consideration.
 After that, details of when and how to apply fire to the area to achieve the desired result are considered.

-Favorable weather and availability of necessary fire suppression resources to support control of a given burn are the primary drivers for prescribed burn scheduling.
+Favorable weather and availability of necessary fire suppression resources to safley conduct a given burn are the primary drivers for prescribed burn scheduling.
 Provided that these can be accounted for, prescribed burns are timed to maximize the potential for us to meet the desired fire effects (such as percentage of live and dead plant material to be consumed in the burn) and minimize adverse impacts to plants and wildlife.
 The times at which all these conditions overlap are referred to as a burn window.
+California's climate generally dictates that we have relatively warm, dry summers and cool, wet winters.

-California's Mediterranean climate generally dictates that we have relatively warm, dry summers and cool, wet winters.
-Pile burning can regularly be scheduled through the rainy season to take advantage of burn windows where the fire is unlikely to spread, though burning wet fuels can create more smoke.
-Wax paper is sometimes used to cover piles to keep a portion of them dry to allow personnel to ignite them efficiently, and help reduce smoke generated from the burns.
 Broadcast burning requires vegetation to be dry enough to support fire spread, but not so dry as to lead to adverse fire effects.
 Plants grow during the winter and spring and are generally vulnerable during these periods.
-If the goal of a given prescribed burn is to kill or reduce the abundance of invasive plant species, the burn may occur as soon as vegetation has cured enough to burn.
+If the goal of a given prescribed burn is to kill or reduce the abundance of invasive plant species, the burn may occur as soon as vegetation has dried out enough enough to burn in late spring or early summer.
 Most broadcast burning in the Bay Area District’s State Parks is timed for the late summer and fall, at the end of fire season but before significant rains, to allow the fire to effectively burn to meet objectives while accounting for safety considerations.

 Prescribed burns are carefully planned by staff with extensive training and experience.
 Prescribed burn plans are reviewed by CAL FIRE, the State’s fire suppression agency or at times local fire agencies with jurisdiction, such as the Marin County Fire Department, who also permit burning throughout much of the year.
 Most prescribed burns in Bay Area District Parks are generally supported and/or led by staff from one of these fire agencies.
 Burn plans list the set of environmental conditions under which the fire can be lit (the prescription), and what resources must be available (fire fighters, fire engines, helicopters, etc.) either on site or in contingency prior to ignition.
 Prescribed fires generally start with a small test burn to determine how smoke will disperse and whether it is safe to burn, at which point a decision about proceeding will be made only if it safe to do so.
 A prescribed fire can be cancelled at any time prior to or after its ignition if these factors or other safety concerns warrant the cancellation of a burn.
 If the burn has already started, this may require the suppression of the fire which can take time, especially in forested areas.

 State Park staff work closely with our local air districts who model and forecast expected smoke dispersal and adjust our plans to limit smoke production when it is likely to have negative impacts on the community.
 The Bay Area District's State Parks all fall under the jurisdiction of the Bay Area Air Quality Management District.
+Burns are sometimes postponed or canceled if there is a high potential for them to pose adverse impacts on air quality to protect the health of our surrounding communities.
+Prescribed burning produces significantly less smoke then wildfires and is always announced, allowing people to plan accordingly to reduce their exposure.

 Prior to igniting a prescribed burn, California State Parks makes every effort to inform the community.
 This includes updates to our park websites and social media accounts, the posting of signage in the parks as well as the dispersals of press releases to local media outlets.
 If you see smoke or fire coming from a state park and are not sure, you can look to these places as well as websites and social media accounts connected to CAL FIRE's Sonoma-Lake-Napa Unit and local fire departments.
 Wildfire alerts and evacuation updates will also be shared by Sonoma County, Marin County and Napa County through thier local emergency alert systems.
 There are a number of websites (also available as smartphone apps), such as Watch Duty and PulsePoint, that will alert you about wildfires and may also provide information about prescribed fires.